A reader asks: how do I get promoted before my MBA application?

 Expect three kinds of answers:

 - “Absolutely, let’s map it out.”
-You have a supportive manager.
+Supportive manager.
 Get the criteria in writing.

 - “It’s hard because [specific business reason].”
 Helpful.
-Now the conversation is about how to work around it, not whether to.
+Now the conversation is about how to work around it.

 - “Let’s keep working and see how things go.”
-That’s a polite no. You now know your promotion case has to get made to someone other than your manager, or this role isn’t the right home for the MBA story.
-Both are useful to know 12 months out.
+Polite no. You now know your promotion case has to get made to someone other than your manager, or this role isn’t the right home for the MBA story.

 Months 1–3: take visible stretch scope.